-This procedure has been developed to explain to you how you can make a complaint when you are a service user (for example a client or resident), member of the public, or other stakeholder.
+This procedure has been developed to explain to you how you can make a complaint when you are a service user (for example a child, young person or adult in YMCA DLG services), member of the public, or other stakeholder.

-Note: this procedure sits outside the process of appeal within supported accommodation projects, if you are querying an eviction you should follow the appeal procedure.
+Note: this procedure sits outside the process of appeal within supported accommodation projects, if you are querying an eviction, you must follow the appeal procedure.

-At YMCA DLG we aim to:
+At YMCA DLG we gim to:

 - resolve complaints where they arise (locally, informally, quickly), wherever possible - receive complaints in any format hand-written, telephone, text, social media, email and verbally - make the complaint process easy and available to all - treat all complaints seriously, adhering to YMCA DLG's Equity, Diversity and Inclusion policy - deal with complaints as sensitively as possible.
-Information will only be divulged if it is necessary to the investigation, and usually with the consent of the complainant - issue an apology where a complaint is upheld, with an explanation of any action or learning - where appropriate, collect and analyse complaints in relation to equity, diversity and inclusion (EDI) matters (clients only) to ensure we approach investigations with fairness and respect.
+Information will only be divulged if it is necessary to the investigation, and usually with the consent of the complainant - issue an apology where a complaint is upheld, with an explanation of any action or learning - where appropriate, collect and analyse complaints in relation to equity, diversity and inclusion (EDI) matters (children and young people only) to ensure we approach investigations with fairness and respect.
 EDI related complaints will be handled by a member of the Leadership Team - comply with the Housing Ombudsman Complaints Code and the Data Protection Act 2018